beautyfree/Solana-Q1-2023/Prereqs/PaulXEscrowContract/README.md

 - the token program allows the authority of a token account to transfer its ownership to another address
 - All internal Solana internal account information are saved into [fields on the account](https://docs.rs/solana-program/1.5.0/solana_program/account_info/struct.AccountInfo.html#fields) but never into the data field which is solely meant for user space information

 - Solana has sysvars that are parameters of the Solana cluster you are on.
 These sysvars can be accessed through accounts and store parameters such as what the current fee or rent is.
 As of solana-program version 1.6.5, [sysvars can also be accessed without being passed into the entrypoint as an account](https://github.com/solana-labs/solana/blob/a1a0d6f84b30ecea1fd1b699aa3cd6ab2741db77/programs/bpf/rust/sysvar/src/lib.rs)(this tutorial will continue to use the old way for now, but you shouldn't!).

 - Rent is deducted from an account's balance according to their space requirements regularly.
 An account can, however, be made rent-exempt if its balance is higher than some threshold that depends on the space it's consuming

+- Program Derived Addresses do not lie on the `ed25519` curve and therefore have no private key associated with them.
+- When including a `signed` account in a program call, in all CPIs including that account made by that program inside the current instruction, the account will also be `signed`, i.e. the signature is extended to the CPIs.

+#